smartcontractkit/external-adapters-js/README.md

 This command will start all of your external adapters with performance features enabled and with pre-defined metrics charts for each EA on a single server.

 The first step will be to load up all of the environment variables that are needed across all of the External Adapters that will be ran.
 These can either be already be loaded into the environment or supplied to the startup script as a text file.
-Also make sure that [Grafana dependencies](./grafana/README.md#deployment) are installed.
+Also, make sure that [Grafana dependencies](./grafana/README.md#deployment) are installed.

 Starting from the root of the repository: